ppy/osu-wiki/wiki/Tournaments/UKCC/X/en.md

 ### Qualifiers

 - Players will play each map in the Qualifiers mappool once.
-- There will be 3 NoMod, 2 Hidden, 2 Hard Rock and 2 Double Time maps.
+- There will be 3 NoMod, 2 Hidden, 2 Hard Rock, and 2 Double Time maps.
-- The top 32 scores will progress into the Swiss bracket.
+- The players with the top 32 scores will progress into the Swiss bracket.

-### Swiss
+### Swiss bracket

 - Since Swiss bracketing is a natural seeding system, matchups will be drawn between **top 16 and bottom 16 players randomly** to begin.
 - Two matches will happen every weekend for each player, one on Saturday and one on Sunday—therefore, **two matchups will be drawn per weekend** for each player.